skyeager/Matching-Pairs-Game/README.md

 ### **_Getting Started_**

 #### Players are presented with eight face-down cards and are tasked with finding four matching pairs of cards.
 By clicking on a face down card, players reveal the colored side of the card.
 The player can then flip a second card over in attempts to find a match.
 If the two cards do not match, they will flip back to face-down.
 If the cards match, they will be deactivated from the board.
 The player then continues to try to find the remaining matches.
-This is a one player game where the gamer tries to complete the game as fast as they can against a timer.
+This is a one player game where the gamer tries to complete the game as fast as they can.

 ---